aiw3ndil/enkihost-issues/README.md

 # enkihost-issues

 ## ​📥 Public Issue Tracker
 ​Welcome!
-This repository serves as a centralized hub for reporting bugs, suggesting features, and discussing improvements for my projects.
+This repository serves as a centralized hub for reporting bugs, suggesting features, and discussing improvements for enkihost.
-​Instead of opening issues across multiple repositories, please use this space to keep things organized.

 ## ​🚀 How to Contribute
 ​Before opening a new issue, please search existing issues to see if your topic is already being discussed.